thomasvrussell/snail/README.rst

 - We would like to incoporate more public spectroscopy datasets into our training set.
 Users are encouaged to give any useful suggestions about this (just email to us or post on Github!).
 [Lei, Mar 7, 2022]

 - We already finished a beta version of SNAIL2 based on PyTorch!
 In the new version, we extended our spectral training set by incoporating the SNIFS dataset.
-In addition, we designed a new sample selection process for training LSTM model with input spectral time-series of dynamic lengths.
+For training LSTM model on spectral time-series of dynamic lengths, we designed a new selection process to construct the training sample set.
 Moreover, the way we correct the spectral color by photometry has been improved.
 With these modifications, SNAIL2 seems has a even better performance on predictive accuracy than the old versions.
 [Lei, Mar 11, 2022]

 Common issues
 -----------